 - Plan for future retreats to keep us on track and advancing our vision

-To give you a sneak peek at our next step…..we’ve employed MDR Consulting, a national business research firm to conduct focus groups for us so we can learn more and identify how we might design programs and services that will provide relatable, individualized, solution-focused education (and actually bring people joy)!
+For our focus groups, we employed MDR Consulting, a national business research firm to conduct and summarize the data for us so we can learn more and identify how we might design programs and services that will provide relatable, individualized, solution-focused education (and actually bring people joy)!
 Our goal is that the voice of the person living with diabetes will be clear and lead the way.
-For individuals who choose to participate in our online focus group, we are offering a complimentary, 30-minute, solutions-focused coaching session as a thank you for your time.
-(If you are interested in participating you can complete the survey here).

 Thanks for being on this journey with us.
 We look forward to sharing our goals and dreams with you and are eager for your feedback.